Home Restaurants

 Happiest Hour

 No happy hour list would be complete without including a place so devoted to the concept that it’s named after it.
-Work your way through more than a dozen “Happytizers” and 10 craft cocktails for half price, as well as $4 draft pints, and $7 wines by the glass.
-The Harwood District mainstay features two patios along with its indoor dining, with lots of room to settle in.
-Monday-Friday, 4-6 p.m., 2616 Olive St., happiesthourdallas.com
+Work your way through more than a dozen “Happytizers” (chicken tenders, tempura cauliflower, and brisket nachos among them), each available for half price.
+To accompany, choose from $7 signature cocktails, $4 draft pints, and $7 house wines by the glass.
+The Harwood District mainstay features two patios and indoor options.
+Monday-Friday, 4-6 p.m.
+2616 Olive St., happiesthourdallas.com

 Kessaku